smc/Malini/tests/fontbakery-report.md

 >Here we check for the presence of potential interpolation errors using the fontTools.varLib.interpolatable module.
 >
 * 🍞 **PASS** No interpolation issues found
+</div></details><details><summary>🍞 <b>PASS:</b> Checking Vertical Metric Linegaps. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/linegaps">com.google.fonts/check/linegaps</a>)</summary><div>

+>
+>The LineGap value is a space added to the line height created by the union of the (typo/hhea)Ascender and (typo/hhea)Descender.
+It is handled differently according to the environment.
+>
+>This leading value will be added above the text line in most desktop apps.
+It will be shared above and under in web browsers, and ignored in Windows if Use_Typo_Metrics is disabled.
+>
+>For better linespacing consistency across platforms, (typo/hhea)LineGap values must be 0.
+>
+* 🍞 **PASS** OS/2 sTypoLineGap and hhea lineGap are both 0.
 </div></details><details><summary>🍞 <b>PASS:</b> Checking font version fields (head and name table). (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/head.html#com.google.fonts/check/font_version">com.google.fonts/check/font_version</a>)</summary><div>